Yordan Alvarez: 2022

 On three occasions during the Astros' 2022 postseason run, Alvarez hit a home run in the sixth inning or later while his team was trailing that gave them the lead.
-No other player had previously hit such a home run during postseason play more than once.
+No other player had previously hit such a home run during postseason play more than once during their entire career.
 In Game 1 of the Division Series, Alvarez hit a three-run walk-off home run for an 8–7 triumph over the Mariners, the final of his three hits and five RBIs that day.
 It was the first walk-off home run in an MLB postseason contest with the home team down to their final out in the ninth inning and trailing by more than one run, With the Astros trailing 4–0 in the third inning, Alvarez doubled home two runs, and, in the fourth inning, rifled a throw home to home plate that put out Ty France and prevented a run from scoring.
 (Note: Among postseason games, Alvarez's walk-off home run surpassed Kirk Gibson's walk-off home run during the 1988 World Series for highest win probability added on one play in the postseason (91% to 87%).)
 Offensively, Alvarez' 1.054 win probability added (WPA, 105.4f%) surpassed David Freese's 2011 World Series walk-off home run game for highest ever in an MLB postseason contest.
 Two days later, he hit a home run in the sixth inning to turn a 2–1 deficit into a 3–2 lead, which helped the Astros in a 4–2 victory as Alvarez became the second player with go-ahead home runs in the 6th inning or later of consecutive postseason games.
-Alvarez did not hit another home run for the rest of the series or the ALCS.
-In the ALCS, the Astros won in four games, with Alvarez batting .214 with one RBI.
+Alvarez did not hit another home run for the rest of the series or the ALCS; however, the Astros won in four games, as he hit .214 with one RBI.
 In the World Series, he was kept off the basepaths for the most part, batting .130.
 However, he had an RBI in each of the four Astro victories.
-He had an RBI double to make it 2-0 in Game 2, was hit by a pitch with the bases loaded in Game 4, and hit a groundball to first to drive a runner home from third in Game 5.
-In the sixth inning of Game 6, with two runners on, he hit a 450-foot home run (his first in 23 days) to center field to make it a 3-1 game.
-The Astros won the game 4-1 to win their second World Series title in franchise history.
-Alvarez finished third in AL MVP voting, behind only Aaron Judge and Shohei Ohtani.
+He had an RBI double to make it 2–0 in Game 2, was hit by a pitch with the bases loaded in Game 4, and hit a groundball to first to drive a runner home from third in Game 5.
+In the sixth inning of Game 6, with two runners on, he hit a 450-foot home run (his first in 23 days) to center field to make it a 3–1 game.
+The Astros won the game 4–1 to win their second World Series title in franchise history.
+Alvarez finished third in the regular-season AL MVP voting, behind only Aaron Judge and Shohei Ohtani.